-A Residents Engaged in Academic Living Community (REAL Community) brings together music education students who live on campus to enhance academic and social experiences.
+A Living-Learning Community brings together music education students who live on campus to enhance academic and social experiences.

 The College of Music is a community of diverse talent and inspiration.
 It is accredited by the National Association of Schools of Music (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This accreditation means the college meets or exceeds the association's strict academic standards for excellence in education.